SteeltoeOSS/.github/contributing-docs/contributing-code-style.md

 ## Unit Tests

 The unit tests for a package should be put in a project with the same name and append `.Test` to the name.
-For example, for the package `Steeltoe.Extensions.Configuration.CloudFoundry`, the tests should be in a package with the name `Steeltoe.Extensions.Configuration.CloudFoundry.Test`.
-In general there should be exactly one unit test package for each runtime package.
+For example, for the package `Steeltoe.Configuration.CloudFoundry`, the tests should be in a project named `Steeltoe.Configuration.CloudFoundry.Test`.
+In general, there should be exactly one unit test project for each runtime package.

-The unit test class names should end with `Test` and live in the same namespace as the class being tested.
-For example, the unit tests for the `Steeltoe.Extensions.Configuration.CloudFoundry` class would be in `Steeltoe.Extensions.Configuration.CloudFoundryTest` class in the test package.
+The unit test class names should end with `Test`.
+For example, the unit tests for the `Steeltoe.Configuration.CloudFoundry.CloudFoundryApplicationOptions` class would be in the class `Steeltoe.Configuration.CloudFoundry.Test.CloudFoundryApplicationOptionsTest` in the test project.

 Use the plethora of built-in assertions from `xUnit` and ensure you have no `xUnit` warnings during the build.